Vacuum-Tube/OSM-TPF2-Importer/python/README.md

 ```
 main.exe map.osm osmdata.lua 16384,16384 47.6833,8.5969,47.7103,8.6698
 ```
-or use the run.bat file.
+or use the run.bat file (wait until the window disappears!).
 The input arguments are:

 - Arg1: Input file